 Get a huge list of Easter basket ideas for teenagers and tweens!

-Easter Basket for Teens
+Easter Basket for Tweens and Teens

 When putting together an Easter basket for a teenager, most parents probably would just fill it with candy and send them on their way.
 Do you really want to capture their attention, though?